Computing the Geometric Intersection Number of Curves: Historical notes

 Nonetheless, it was proved~\cite{hs-scs-94,gs-mcmcr-97,p-cails-02} that starting from any configuration of curves one may reach a configuration with a minimal number of intersections by applying a finite sequence of elementary moves involving monogons, bigons and trigons similar to the Reidemeister moves in knot theory.
 A surprising consequence was obtained by Neumann-Coto~\cite{n-csgs-01}.
 Define a \emph{cut and paste} on a family of curves by cutting the curves at some of their intersection points and glueing the resulting arcs in a different order.
 Neumann-Coto proves that any set of primitive curves can be brought to a homotopic set with minimal (self-)intersections by a set of cut and paste operations.
 Note that each intersection of two curve pieces can be re-arranged in three different manners, including the original one, by a cut and paste.
 Hence, if the curves have $I$ (self-)intersections we may find a minimal configuration out of the $3^I$ possible re-configurations!

 We also mention the algebraic approach of Gon\c{c}alves et al.~\cite{gkz-amnip-05} based on previous works by Turaev~\cite{t-iltdm-79} who introduced intersection forms over the integral group ring of the fundamental group of the surface.
+This approach is based on the transformation of each curve into a certain algebraic sum of homotopy classes.
+A simple analysis of the time complexity for the computation of this sum leads to $O(\ell^5)$ operations for a curve with $\ell$ self-intersections.
 See~\cite{cl-pggin-87,gkz-amnip-05} for more historical notes.